castorini/anserini/docs/experiments-msmarco-v2.md

 ```

 Same instructions as above.
-On the same machine, indexing takes around 40min.
+On the same machine, indexing takes around 34min.
 Complete index occupies 134 GB (11,959,635 documents).
 Index size can be reduced by removing the options `-storePositions`, `-storeDocvectors`, `-storeRaw` as appropriate.
 For reference:

-+ Without any of the three above option, index size reduces to 9.4 GB.
++ Without any of the three above option, index size reduces to 9.4 GB (indexed in ~18min).
-+ With just `-storeRaw`, index size reduces to 73 GB.
++ With just `-storeRaw`, index size reduces to 73 GB (indexed in ~25min).
 This setting contains the raw JSON document, which makes it suitable for use as first-stage retrieval to support downstream rerankers.
 Bloat compared to compressed size of raw collection is due to support for per-document random access; evidently, the JSON docs don't compress well.

 Each "document" in the index comprises the url, title, headings, and body fields concatenated together.